sstanelle/PitchDeckUploader/Readme.txt

 6. Open a browser window and navigate to either http://localhost:5000 or https://localhost:5001

-7. If you encounter the following error, you need to install the libgdiplus package.
+7. If you encounter the following error while uploading a pitch deck, you need to install the libgdiplus package.

    "The type initializer for 'Gdip' threw an exception"